BRVC-ORG/EA/README.md

 If you are a highly organized, discreet, and proactive professional with a genuine interest in the future of finance and technology, we encourage you to apply.
 Join us at Bitcoin Research & Ventures Company and contribute to the cutting edge of blockchain innovation.

+Salary: $175,000 - $200,000 (depending on qualifications)
+Medical
+Dental
+Paid time off
+Competitive pay package

-Reply with resume in PDF format to satoshillc.u@ud.me
+Reply with resume to satoshillc.u@ud.me